Roberto Sánchez (Peruvian politician): Political career

-In the 2006 general elections, Roberto ran for congress for the Decentralist Concertation for Lima, without success, he obtained 1,259 votes.

-In the 2006 regional and municipal elections, Roberto was a candidate for mayor of Huaral for the Peruvian Humanist Party, but was unsuccessful in winning it.
+In the 2006 general elections, Sánchez ran for congress for the Decentralist Concertation for Lima, without success, obtaining 1,259 votes.
+In the 2006 regional and municipal elections, Sánchez was a candidate for mayor of Huaral for the Peruvian Humanist Party, but was unsuccessful in winning it.
+In 2020, he was appointed manager of Social Development of the Provincial Municipality of Huaral.

 He was part of the Peruvian Humanist Party, later he joined Together for Peru, where he is the president as of 2022.
+Some former leaders of Together for Peru criticized Sánchez for his ability to establish leadership in the party, including the party's founder Yehude Simon.

-Congressman
+Congressman and Minister

-In the 2021 general elections, he was elected congressman for the Republic of Peru with Together for Peru, with 29,827 votes, for the 2021-2026 parliamentary period.
+In the 2021 general elections, he was elected congressman for the Republic of Peru with Together for Peru, with 29,827 votes, for the 2021–2026 parliamentary period.
+On July 29, 2021, he was appointed Minister of Foreign Trade and Tourism in the government of Pedro Castillo.
+While serving as minister, he was criticized for personal expenses incurred for laundry and meals with public funds, though he registered these expenses as necessary for work meetings.